paulocremas/rithum-etl-gbq/documentation/first-meet.md

-# First meeting project scopping
+### First meeting project scopping

-### Necessary resources
+## Necessary resources
-* API Key or Token
+* Rithum API Access (Key or Token)
   - Required to connect to the data source; nothing can be done without it.
-  - Ideally, it should be created using an account with read-only permissions.
+  - Ideally, the access should be provided from an account with read-only permissions.

-  - At the start, I'll need only one, but multiple store keys will be required later.
+#### I can create both of the following items and later transfer ownership to you
+If you'd prefer to do it yourself, I can send you tutorials for both options.
+No worries if you can't grant me access right away — I can already get started with just the API access.

+* Google BigQuery Access
-* Editor Access to BigQuery Project
+  - Editor Access to BigQuery Project
     - Required to create databases.
     - Only needed after data extraction is possible.

-* Google BigQuery Service Account
+  - Google BigQuery Service Account
     - Required to authenticate the script to access and modify the database.
     - Only needed after the database has been created.

-* Editor Access to AWS Lambda
+* AWS Lambda Access
   - Required to host the script and schedule it to run automatically.
   - Last resource needed to be delivered.

+## Questions

+### API Conection
+1. Do you manage data for all stores through a centralized platform, or is there an individual back office for each store?
+2. Do you know where we can find the API Key or Token?
+(It might be available in the back office.)
+3. I found online that Rithum offers two types of APIs: SOAP (legacy) and REST (v3).
+Do you know which one we'll be working with — or will we use both?
+(You might be able to check this in the back office.)

 ### Extraction

-#### Questions
-1. How many stores do we need to extract data from?
+4. How many stores will we be extracting data from?
-2. Do you know where to find the API Key? (possibly on backoffice)
+5. Do you know the average number of orders you receive daily?
-3. I found on internet that there's 2 types of API for Rithum: API SOAP (legacy) and API REST (v3).
-Which one will we work with?
-Both?
-(You can possibly check this on backoffice)
-4. Which metrics do you want to visualize?
+6. Which metrics would you like to visualize?
-5. Do you already know which data you wanto to extract?
-Should we extract all data we can from orders?
+7. Besides sales volume, revenue and supplier name, do you already know which specific data you’d like to extract?
+Or should we pull all available data from orders?

 This is the information we can extract from a single API call.
 (REST API v3)
 ```json
    {
      "scrollId": "string",